uPortal-Project/uPortal/CONTRIBUTING.md

 You can learn more about [Apereo licensing generally][], the [contributor licensing agreements specifically][], and get the actual [Individual Contributor License Agreement form][], as linked.

+## Apereo Welcoming Policy

+As an Apereo project, participation in uPortal is within the scope of the Apereo Welcoming Policy. cf. `CODE_OF_CONDUCT.md` at the root of this repository.

 ## Getting Started

 If you are just getting started with Git, GitHub and/or contributing to uPortal via GitHub there are a few pre-requisite steps.